GeeksDiary/Molecules/_includes/basics.md

 ```

 ## <a name="retry" class="anchor"></a>Retry
 When an activity fails, we can configure Dependable to retry it.
 Retry configuration takes place in two places.
-Firsly we should tell depdendable how many times the activity should be retried and interval used calculate the due time (i.e. the lag between the failure and next execution of activity).
+Firstly we should tell dependable how many times the activity should be retried and interval used calculate the due time (i.e. the lag between the failure and next execution of activity).
 We can configure these values globally for all activities or for specific ones or both.

 ```csharp
 // Setting retry settings globally